Ion Filotti Cantacuzino: Activity after 1945

-After the rise to power of the communist regime in Romania, Ion Cantacuzino was blacklisted, because of both his aristocratic background and his antisoviet attitude during the war years.
+After the rise to power of the communist regime in Romania, Cantacuzino was blacklisted, because of both his aristocratic background and his antisoviet attitude during the war years.
 He was arrested for a short time.
 After his release, he reverted to his second profession and worked for the rest of his life as a psychiatrist at the "Brâncovenesc Hospital" in Bucharest.

-However, he did not give up his activities related to the entertainment industry.
+He did not give up his activities related to the entertainment industry.
 He translatated various plays for theatrical performances such as Eduardo De Filippo's Filumena Marturano and George Bernard Shaw's Heartbreak House.

-In the 1960s, without abandoning his profession as psychiatrist, Ion Cantacuzino was able to publish again.
-He finalized the volumes of memoirs which his mother, actress Maria Filotti had not been able to complete before her death.
+In the 1960s, Cantacuzino was able to publish again.
+He finalized the volumes of memoirs that his mother had not been able to complete before her death.
 He also wrote a book on the history of Romanian cinema "Moments from the past of Romanian film" (1965).

 Death

-Ion Filotti Cantacuzino died on August 27, 1975.
+Cantacuzino died on 27 August 1975.
 He is interred at Bellu Cemetery in Bucharest.

-After his death a last film was produced based on one of his screenplays: "The insane forest" (Pădurea nebună), released in 1982, based on a novel by Zaharia Stancu.

-In his memory, the "Association of Film Critics" has named "Ion Cantacuzino Award" its distinction for film journalism at the "International Festival for Independent Film Anonimul" organized each year in Sfântu Gheorghe.